oumaima2002/oumaima2002/README.md

-- 👋 Hi I'm oumaima , a  full stack software engineering student also a data engineering enthusiast.
+👋 Hi, I'm Oumaima, a passionate Full Stack Software Engineering student and Data enthusiast.

-- 👀 I’m interested in   🌐IT🌐
-- 🌱 Keep Learning 👏👏
-- 💞️ I’m looking to collaborate on IT projects 🧑‍💻
-- 📫 How to reach me : linkedin.com/in/oumaima-ouasli-210596248
+🌱 Always eager to learn and grow.

+💻 I'm actively seeking collaborations on exciting IT projects.

+                                        <b>👏 FIRST SOLVE THE PROBLEM, THEN WRITE THE CODE 👏</b>

 <!---
 oumaima2002/oumaima2002 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.